14 High-Performance Java Persistence Tips

 13. Unleash database query capabilities

 These constructs allow you to avoid fetching too much data just to transform it later in the application layer.
 If you can let the database do the processing, you can fetch just the end result, therefore, saving lots of disk I/O and networking overhead.
-To avoid overloading the Master node, you can use database replication and have multiple Slave nodes available so that data-intensive tasks are executed on a Slave rather than on the Master.
+To avoid overloading the Master node, you can use database replication and have multiple replica nodes available so that data-intensive tasks are executed on a replica rather than on the Master.

 14. Scale up and scale out

 Relational databases do scale very well.
-If Facebook, Twitter, Pinterest or StackOverflow can scale their database system, there is good chance you can scale an enterprise application to its particular business requirements.
+If Facebook, Twitter, Pinterest or StackOverflow can scale their database system, there is a good chance you can scale an enterprise application to its particular business requirements.